 - s 310 Punishment of manslaughter: Any person who commits the crime of manslaughter is liable to imprisonment for life.

-The modern law of provocation is no longer governed by specified categories.
-Accordingly, a claim of provocation may be founded on any conduct which in fact causes a lethal loss of self-control in the defendant, and which also could have caused the hypothetical ordinary person to kill.
+As a consequence of amendments to the Queensland Criminal Code in 2011, provocation cannot be successfully raised as a defence to murder where the provocative conduct consists of words alone.
+However, the defence of provocation may be founded on any other conduct which causes a lethal loss of self-control in the defendant, and which could have caused the hypothetical ordinary person to kill.

 Buttigieg v The Queen (1993) 69 A Crim R 21